hhzl/Cuis-SQLite/README.md

 1.
 The files SQLite3-Core-ar.8.mcz and then SQLite3-Tests-ar.4.mcz could be filed in as is into Cuis.

+2.
-2. A fix in the following method was necessary
+A fix in the following method was necessary

-Remove #basicSqueakToIso
+Removed method #basicSqueakToIso

 old